A Hall of Statistical Mirrors: Introduction

 \subsection{Overview of the paper}

 In Section \ref{Normaldistributions}, we discuss the moduli space of normal distributions (i.e., Gaussian distributions) and use this example to introduce statistical mirror symmetry.
-This induces a duality between Siegel half-space with its metric of constant holomorphic sectional curvature and the Siegel-Jacobi space with a $Sp(2,\mathbb{R})$-invariant metric.
+This induces a duality between a Siegel domain with its metric of constant holomorphic sectional curvature and the Siegel-Jacobi space with a $Sp(2,\mathbb{R})$-invariant metric.
 We study the geometry of these two spaces in depth, and use them to highlight several important geometric features that differ from Calabi-Yau manifolds.
 Furthermore, we show that both of these spaces are K\"ahler-Ricci solitons which remain coupled for all time under K\"ahler-Ricci flow.
-Using this example as a guide, we find two curvature properties which are preserved by conjugate flow (i.e, the dual to K\"ahler-Ricci flow).
+Using this example as a guide, we find two curvature properties which are preserved by conjugate flow (i.e., the dual to K\"ahler-Ricci flow).
 Finally, we make some speculative remarks the relationship between this duality and the automorphic forms on these two spaces.
-In particular, we propose that this correspondence may give rise to the so-called Saito-Kurokawa lift, which takes elliptic modular forms to Siegel modular forms of degree 2.
+In particular, we propose that this perspective may be used to explain the so-called Saito-Kurokawa lift, which takes elliptic modular forms to Siegel modular forms of degree 2.

 In Section \ref{Construction}, we provide a more general definition for statistical mirror symmetry.
 In this section, we describe how this construction is related to the duality of semi-flat Calabi-Yau manifolds.
 We also discuss a non-K\"ahler generalization of this concept, which is defined on the tangent bundle of an affine Riemannian manifold.